 The Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), defines dependent personality disorder as a Cluster C (anxious/fearful) personality disorder that impairs an individual’s ability to make rational decisions, enjoy healthy self-esteem and exhibit enough independence to live a productive and satisfactory life.

-According to the DSM-5, people suffering from dependent personality disorder show up to 8 distinct symptoms.
-These symptoms are:
+According to the DSM-5, people suffering from dependent personality disorder show up to 8 distinct symptoms including the following:

 - Have difficulty making most decisions without first receiving advice, input and/or reassurance from others